rhine3/audiomoth-guide/guide.md

 ### Purchasing AudioMoths

+Wherever you purchase AudioMoths, make sure you check what version you're purchasing.
+For instance, AudioMoth v1.0.0 has sharp corners and a protruding switch; v1.1.0 has rounded corners and a recessed switch to reduce bag breakage.

+* [GroupGets](https://groupgets.com/) purchases are run by [Alasdair Davies](https://twitter.com/Al2kA) every few months.
+These are helpful for folks looking to buy on the scale of a few dozen AudioMoths for $50 each.

+* For those who can't wait for the next GroupGets purchase, AudioMoth is available at higher prices on [LabMaker](https://www.labmaker.org/products/audiomoth).
+LabMaker prices are higher due to a smaller number of devices being assembled at once.

-* GroupGets purchases run by [Alasdair Davies](https://twitter.com/Al2kA) are helpful for folks looking to buy on the scale of a few dozen AudioMoths for $50 each.
-It may be possible to purchase AudioMoths at a lower price if larger volumes are ordered.
-Our lab has had excellent experiences purchasing AudioMoths from [RushPCB](https://rushpcb.com/).
-We purchased the devices pre-assembled (i.e., components connected to boards, battery pack soldiered to board), but without the firmware flashed.
+* It may be possible to purchase AudioMoths at a lower price if larger volumes are ordered.
+Our lab has had excellent experiences purchasing from [RushPCB](https://rushpcb.com/).
+We bought the devices pre-assembled (i.e., components connected to boards, battery pack soldiered to board), but without the firmware flashed.
 We found it easy to flash the firmware in our lab.

 * Parts of the original AudioMoth design are constantly going out of stock due to high demand.
 We enlisted the help of our school's electronics shop to find new parts that were interchangeable with the out-of-stock parts.